epfl-lasa/allegro-lib/README.md

 $ rosrun allegrolib allegrolib
 ```

-If you just want to simply open/close to grab a tool or whatever,  run theis node and follow the instructions on the command line:
+If you just want to simply open/close the hand, run theis node and follow the instructions on the command line:

 ```
 $ rosrun allegrolib test_planner